tanmayshree/ziwy/README.md

 - Added functionality for uploading code without coupon.

 ## Version 2.0.3 - 30 Nov, 2024
+- Added carousel in homepage, fixes

-- Added functionality to import offers from gmail using google sign in.
+[//]: # (- Added functionality to import offers from gmail using google sign in.)

-- Added firebase analytics for tracking logs and crashes.
+[//]: # (- Added firebase analytics for tracking logs and crashes.)